 A rare tribute to Igor Biscan, Liverpool’s unsung Champions League hero

 Djibril Cisse.
 Milan Baros.
 Florent Sinama Pongolle.
 Neil Mellor.
-No, not a list of underwhelming Liverpool strikers from the 2000s but rather all players who scored during the Reds’ successful 2004-05 Champions League campaign.
+No, not a list of underwhelming Liverpool forwards from the 2000s but rather all players who scored during their successful 2004-05 Champions League campaign.

 We love to talk about the Miracle of Istanbul, but frankly, looking back, the real miracle is that squad getting to the final in the first place.
 Josemi, Antonio Nunez, Anthony Le Tallec, they all made multiple appearances.
 Djimi Traore started 10 games FFS, the same number as Steven Gerrard.

 But while Traore winning a Champions League medal has become a meme, you might have forgotten another comedy name from Liverpool’s past played a genuinely crucial role in their success in Europe that season.
 That’s right, Igor Biscan.

 As was customary for underwhelming Gerard Houllier midfield signings, Biscan was likened to Zinedine Zidane when the Reds paid £5.5million to get him from Dinamo Zagreb in December 2000, allegedly fighting off rival interest from Barcelona, Juventus and AC Milan.

 Rumours of interest from such clubs quickly appeared fanciful.
 Biscan, it turned out, was definitely not the Croatian Zidane.

 In his defence, he actually started pretty well.
 After making his debut as a substitute in a 1-0 defeat at Ipswich, Biscan played the full 90 minutes in a 1-0 win at top-of-the-table Manchester United the following week.
 ‘The central midfield partnership of Steven Gerrard and Igor Biscan were particularly impressive,’ read the BBC report.